 }

-To associate this service with your app, you need to also register the service in your app's manifest, as shown below.
+To associate this service with your app, you also need to register the service in your app's manifest, as shown in the following example:

 <application>